Room for Dying FAQ

 The purpose is to create a respectful, confidential space for honest conversation, listening, and reflection.
 Death Cafés are discussion-based and community-centered, not instructional.

-You do not need to be grieving, ill, or facing the end of life to attend.
-There is no expectation to share more than you wish.
+You do not need to be grieving, ill, or facing the end of life to participate, and there is no expectation to share more than you wish.

 What is The Obituary?